shaardie/blog/content/infset.md

         return list, nil
     }

-Again here are some errors return which are always `nil`.
+Again here is returned some errors which are always `nil`.
 Again, it will be explained later.

 ## Infinite Sets

 Now after I had implemented the finite sets, I wanted to work with infinite sets, but defining infinite sets explicit via the elements is obviously impossible.
-Mathematicians which are using pen and paper to define sets would for example define the set of all integers which are divisible by 10 like this
+Mathematicians which are using pen and paper to define sets would, for example, define the set of all integers which are divisible by 10 like this

 $$\{ n \in \Bbb{N} : n \mod 10 = 0 \}$$

-So my idea was to define the infinite sets in an equal way and define a infinite set via a function which describes which elements are contained.
+So my idea was to define the infinite sets in an equal way and define an infinite set via a function which describes which elements are contained.
 So I defined them as followed